Learn how to make a tumbler turner for cheap with just a few supplies.

 I grabbed a leftover scrap of a 2×6 and 2×4 from my huge DIY farmhouse table build (click here to check it out!)
 I’m sure you could scrounge some up or ask a friend for some small pieces.

 If you’d like to check out my ultimate guide on how to make a bunch of different personalized tumblers, click here!
-For my step by step and video tutorial on how I apply epoxy to make DIY glitter tumblers, click on the link.
+For my step by step and video tutorial on how I apply epoxy to make a DIY glitter tumbler, click on the link.

 Materials Needed for DIY Tumbler Turner